Is Consecrated Life A Higher Calling than Marriage?

 Saint Faustina: Jesus told me; "In convents too, there are souls that fill My Heart with joy.
 They bear My features; therefore the Heavenly Father looks upon them with special pleasure.
 They will be a marvel to Angels and men.
 Their number is very small.
 They are a defense for the world before the justice of the Heavenly Father and a means of obtaining mercy for the world.
 The love and sacrifice of these souls sustain the world in existence.
 The infidelity of a soul specially chosen by Me wounds My Heart most painfully.
 Such infidelities are swords which pierce My Heart."

-The Church teaches that marriage and the consecrated life were both created by Our Lord Himself, and are thus both to be held in high esteem.
+To say that celibacy has objective "superiority" to marriage, should not lead one to cast aspersions against marriage.
+Marriage and celibacy both originate from God Himself, and as such, are to be held in high esteem.
 According to the Church, the two vocations are inseparable to one another; they reinforce and support each other (cf. p.1620).
-It is thus that marriage should never be scorned or looked down upon;
+It is thus that marriage should never be scorned or looked down upon, nor should marital intercourse be viewed as somehow "dirty."
+This would be a grave distortion of marital intimacy, not unlike the early heresies of the Manicheans and Gnostics, or the more recent Puritanist error (which considered the material world and the body as evil);

 Catechism of the Catholic Church, p.1620: "Whoever denigrates marriage also diminishes the glory of virginity.
 Whoever praises it [marriage] makes virginity more admirable and resplendent.
 What appears good only in comparison with evil would not be truly good.
 The most excellent good is something even better than what is admitted to be good."